 Below is a description of each blanket.

-In order the achieve best performance both felt and wool blankets should be run in, by putting them individually through the press in order to compress them prior to use.
+In order to achieve best performance, both felt and wool blankets should be run in, by putting them individually through the press in order to compress them prior to use.

-Over the many years of printmaking, the number of etching press blankets used in conjunction with presses (sometimes 5 or more blankets have been used dependant on the type of plate being printed), more commonly now it is thought that 3 is the magic number.
+Sometimes 3 or more blankets have been used dependant on the type of plate being printed), more commonly now it is thought that 2 is the magic number.